How to Consign Online - Our Consignor Checklist

 - You will need to upload a photo for each item and check a box to mark it ready for online sale (see below for details).

-- Although choosing the correct category, size and your description are important at in-person sale, they are what drives the shopper to your item in an online sale.
+- Although your description, as well as choosing the correct category and size are important at in-person sale, they are what drives the shopper to your item in an online sale.
 Shoppers will be searching specific brands, sizes, labels etc. so the more descriptive you are, the more likely shoppers will find your items in the online store.
 A bike listed in the game category will NOT be found!
+See our list of KEYWORDS that should be used in your boys, girls, junior, young mens, young womens and maternity clothing (also noted below).

 - You’ll still mark items to donate or not donate even though that isn’t an option at our online sale since you’re only dropping sold items with us (but if item doesn’t sell, it will be ready for our next in-person sale)